The age-old adage dictates that “Cash is King”, and indeed, a lack of cash remains the number one reason why businesses fail.

 3. Streamline accounts receivable

 Efficient management of accounts receivable is crucial for maintaining healthy cash flow.
 So no matter how well you get on with your clients, don’t take a laid-back approach to getting paid.
-Streamline your invoicing process by issuing clear, accurate invoices promptly, and consider asking for upfront deposits on larger payments.

-From the beginning of each new client relationship, communicate your business payment terms clearly and follow up quickly on overdue invoices.
-You could also consider offering incentives for early payment, such as a discount or an exclusive product benefit – and conversely, a charge for late payments – to encourage faster settlements.
+You could also consider offering incentives for early payment, such as a discount or an exclusive product benefit.
+Conversely, charge for late payments to encourage faster settlements.

 4. Optimise stock levels

 Maintaining the right balance between meeting customer demand and minimising excess stock is key.
 Conduct regular stock analyses to identify slow-moving or obsolete items.
-Explore just-in-time stock management to reduce stockpiling, and cultivate strong supplier partnerships to optimise stock levels and free up cash.
+Explore just-in-time stock management to reduce stockpiling and cultivate strong supplier partnerships to optimise stock levels and free up cash.

 5. Negotiate favourable supplier terms